quacksouls/lyf/doc/decide.md

 ### `switch`

-In the previous subsection, Sam chained together a bunch of `if` and `if...else` statements to categorize Tabby into one of several life stages.
+In the previous section, Sam chained together a bunch of `if` and `if...else` statements to categorize Tabby into one of several life stages.
 Let's consider the reverse situation.
 Suppose the life stage of Tabby is known.
 How would Sam determine the age range (in human years) of Tabby?